JacksonWuxs/DaPy/Guide Book/English/Introduction.md

 #### Who use DaPy?
 DaPy is a powerful and flexible data processing tools, therefore it suitable most of users who have the demand in data mining.
-DaPy can help a expert develop and testify their own method quickly, can help reserachers handletheir data conviniencetly, and help a novice make their dream come true.
+DaPy can help a expert develop and testify their own method quickly, can help reserachers handle their data conviniencetly, and help a novice complete a heavy data task in a short time.
 By the way, in Shanghai University of International Business and Economics, DaPy has been widely used in some programs.

 #### How to use DaPy?